marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

   </tr>
   <tr>
     <td>Explanation:</td>
-    <td>(...)
-Wcode.js (...)" part wasn’t matched because not all conditions of regex were met - "W" isn’t a part of "[XYZ]".<br> (...) gXcode.js." is an example when RegEx pattern should be more specific so that it would match pattern only when it's not a part of a string.</td>
+    <td>"(...)
+Wcode.js (...)" part wasn’t matched because not all conditions of regex were met - "W" isn’t a part of "[XYZ]".<br> "(...) gXcode.js." is an example when RegEx pattern should be more specific so that it would match pattern only when it's not a part of a string.</td>
   </tr>
 </table>